JesseNikkanen/JesseNikkanen/README.md

-## Contains mainly school projects
+## Contains my school projects and also my own

->I am a student from Aalto University and this account contains some of my school projects and will also contain my own projects.
+> I am a student from Aalto University and this account contains some of my school projects and will also contain my own projects.

 <!--